Skip to main content

 Great application is just as important as the right color.
 One of the most common mistakes is not blending enough, which can leave harsh lines between colors.
 Your goal should be a soft, seamless gradient from one shade to the next.
 Another pitfall is applying shadow without considering your eye shape.
 A color placed in the wrong spot can make your eyes look smaller or closer together.
 Take a moment to study your eyes and place darker shades where you want to create depth (like the crease) and lighter shades where you want to highlight (like the inner corner and brow bone).

-Skipping Primer and Prep Work
+Mistake: Skipping Essential Prep Work

 If you find your eyeshadow creasing or fading by midday, a lack of prep is likely the culprit.
 An eyeshadow primer is a game-changer.
 It creates a smooth, slightly tacky base that grips onto pigment, making colors appear more vibrant and helping them last all day without budging.
 Just a tiny amount swept over the lid before you apply shadow makes a world of difference.
 If you don't have a primer on hand, a thin layer of concealer set with a translucent powder can also work wonders.
 This step is essential for ensuring your beautiful eyeshadow application stays put from morning to night.

-Forcing a Trend That Doesn't Suit You
+Mistake: Forcing a Trend That Doesn't Flatter

 It’s fun to experiment with new makeup trends, but not every trend works for every person—and that’s okay!
 Trying to replicate a look that doesn’t complement your skin tone or eye shape can feel frustrating.
 For example, a super dark, highly pigmented smoky eye might look overwhelming on some, while a softer, diffused version in bronze or plum would be stunning.
 The secret is to adapt trends to fit you.
 Feel empowered to build your own collection of shades that you know you’ll love and feel confident in, rather than chasing a look that doesn’t feel like you.